android/ndk/README.md

       user-specified `APP_ABI` and `APP_PLATFORM`.
 * `sources/cxx-stl/$STL/$ABI/` contains the headers and libraries for the various C++ STLs.
-* `sources/android/compiler-rt/libs/` contains compiler-rt libraries for use with Clang.
 * `prebuilt/android-$ARCH/gdbserver/` contains gdbserver.

 ### Others